 The plus/minus grading system will be used to assign student grades.
-Minor adjustments to this scale might be made based on the performance of the class as a whole.

 Software

 You can use either a PC or Mac to access ELMS.
 Whichever you choose, it should be equipped with headphones and microphone.
 The following software may be utilized, depending on your project: